kav-institute/Mono-3D-with-Diverse-Camera-Models/dataset/DATAPREP.md

 │   │   └───rgb
 │   |   │   *.png
 ```
-The sample in train are used for training, the samples in val are used for validation during the training and the samples in test are used for testing in test_mono3D.py.
+The sample in train are used for training, the samples in val are used for validation during the training in train_mono3d_CARLA.py and the samples in test are used for testing in test_mono3D.py.
+> [!NOTE]
+> We wrote a designated dataloader in src/dataset/dataloader_CARLA.py
 ## Fukuhoka Dataset for Place Categorization
 For the Fukuhoka dataset we need to to some preprocessing first.
 Ensure the following datastructure:
 ```